Final Fantasy IX: Story

 After Garnet's coronation, Kuja attacks Alexandria Castle.
 Garnet and Eiko summon an extremely powerful eidolon in defense; Kuja attempts to steal the eidolon as a means to kill his master, Garland, but the latter arrives and destroys it.
 The party chases Kuja through a portal to Terra, where the antagonists' goals become clear.
 The Terrans created Garland to merge their dying world with Gaia; Garland, in turn, created self-aware, soulless vessels called Genomes.
 For millennia, Garland has been using the Iifa Tree to replace deceased Gaian souls with the hibernating Terran souls, turning the former into Mist in the process; this will allow the Terrans to be reborn into the Genomes after the planetary merge.
 Kuja and Zidane are Genomes created to accelerate this process by bringing war and chaos to Gaia.
 Kuja had betrayed Garland to avoid becoming occupied by a Terran soul.
 Kuja defeats Garland, who reveals before dying that the former has a limited lifespan anyhow: Garland designed Zidane to be his replacement.
 Enraged, Kuja destroys Terra and escapes to the Iifa Tree.

-At the Iifa tree, the party enters Memoria and reaches the origin of the universe: the Crystal World.
+At the Iifa Tree, the party enters Memoria and reaches the origin of the universe: the Crystal World.
 They defeat Kuja, preventing him from destroying the original crystal of life and thus the universe.
 After defeating Necron, a force of death, the Tree collapses; the party flees, while Zidane stays behind to rescue Kuja.
-One year later, the game reveals the cast's fate: Tantalus arrives in Alexandria to put on a show; Vivi has implicitly died as Black Mages only live for a year, but he has left behind several identical "sons"; Freya and Fratley are rebuilding Burmecia; Cid has adopted Eiko; Quina works in the castle's kitchen; Amarant and Lani are travelling together; and Garnet presides as queen of Alexandria, with Steiner and Beatrix as her guards.
+One year later, the game reveals the cast's fate: Tantalus arrives in Alexandria to put on a show; Vivi has implicitly died as Black Mages only live for a year, but he has left behind several identical "sons," as well as grown to understand the meaning of life; Freya and Fratley are rebuilding Burmecia; Cid has adopted Eiko; Quina works in the castle's kitchen; Amarant and Lani are travelling together; and Garnet presides as queen of Alexandria, with Steiner and Beatrix as her guards.
 In the climax of Tantalus's performance, the lead actor reveals himself as Zidane in disguise and reunites with Queen Garnet.